-The SAROP adopts most of the conventions of the ICS, as employed in a medium-sized search, with some extensions suited for the ASRC's primary activities: mountain rescue and wilderness search (e.g. Field Teams, Task Assignment Forms, and alert postures).
-None of these extensions is in any way incompatible with the ICS; other agencies employing the ICS will find most of the ASRC's nomenclature and position descriptions familiar, and it is therefore relatively simple to form a unified command structure, merging the command structures of several agencies.
+The SAROP adopts most of the conventions of the ICS, with some extensions suited for the ASRC's primary activities: mountain rescue and wilderness search.
+Examples include Field Teams, Task Assignment Forms, and alert postures.
+None of these extensions is in any way incompatible with the standard ICS.
+Agencies employing the ICS will find most of the ASRC's nomenclature and position descriptions familiar, which promotes understanding and cooperation.
+It is therefore relatively simple to form a unified command structure, merging the command structure of the ASRC with other agencies using the ICS.